daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).

-## JupyterLab extensions
+## JupyterLab setup

-We will be using a couple of JupyterLab git extensions to facilitate using Jupyter notebooks with Git & GitHub.
+We will be using the Jupytext Python package and the JupyterLab git extension to facilitate using Jupyter notebooks with Git & GitHub.
 Install them via the following commands:

 ```
 conda install nodejs=10.*